Problematy/goodmap/docs/quickstart.rst

 ``categories_filter_mode``
-   How multiple checked values in one category combine. ``boolean`` renders ``wheelchair_approach`` as a single "accessible only" checkbox instead of a true/false pair.
+   How multiple checked values in one category combine. ``boolean`` renders ``is_free`` as a single "free only" checkbox instead of a true/false pair.
 Five modes are available — see :ref:`categories-filter-mode`.

 ``visible_data``
    Which fields show inside the marker popup.
 Fields not listed here are never sent to